shoenisch/photon/docs/photon-admin-guide.md

 ...
 </pre>

-### Examining the Differences Between the Minimal Version and the Full Version
+### Looking at the Differences Between the Minimal and the Full Version

 The minimal version of Photon OS contains about 50 packages.
 The full version of Photon OS adds several hundred packages to those in the minimal version to create a more fully featured operating system.